MarcoMeter/recurrent-ppo-truncated-bptt/README.md

 # Recurrent Proximal Policy Optimization using Truncated BPTT

 This repository features a PyTorch based implementation of PPO using a recurrent policy supporting truncated backpropagation through time.
-Its intention is to provide a baseline/reference implementation on how to successfully employ recurrent neural networks alongside PPO and similar policy gradient algorithms.
+Its intention is to provide a clean baseline/reference implementation on how to successfully employ recurrent neural networks alongside PPO and similar policy gradient algorithms.

+We also offer a clean [TransformerXL + PPO baseline repository](https://github.com/MarcoMeter/episodic-transformer-memory-ppo).

+# Latest Updates (February 2023)

+- Added support for Memory Gym
+- Added yaml configs
+- Added max grad norm hyperparameter to the config
+- Gymnasium is used instead of gym
+- Only model inputs are padded now
+- Buffer tensors are freed from memory after optimization
+- Fixed dynamic sequence length

 # Features